DarkXelus/react-native-onesignal/README.md

 ### Post Notification (Peer-to-Peer Notifications)

-We exposed the postNotification API of OneSignal, currently supports one Player ID to send a notification to.
+Currently supports one Player ID to send a notification to.
-We call it internally P2P Notification, and therefore there is a special attribute to listen to while receiving the notification.
+It is internally called 'p2p_notification', and therefore there is a special attribute to listen to while receiving the notification.

 *Allows you to send notifications from user to user or schedule ones in the future to be delivered to the current device.*